 - The complainant may be invited to attend an informal meeting with the therapist to discuss the complaint.
 Where the complaint is about a member of staff an informal mediation meeting may be offered to see if a resolution can be reached.

 - Confirmation of the outcome and any actions to be taken as a result of the complaint will be provided to the complainant within one week of the complaint.

 - A record of the complaint and the outcome will be made and retained in accordance with GDPR 2018.

 Stage 2 – Formal investigation – Owners of the Owl Centre

 - The complainant will submit an email to the head of the Owl Centre [email protected], or write to THE OWL CENTRE, 18 St George’s Place Cheltenham GL50 3JZ.
-The Owl Centre recognises that the expression of a complaint in writing might be difficult for some individuals and requests that the complainant contacts the Owl Centre’s reception if he/she requires assistance to record their formal complaint.
+The Owl Centre recognises that the expression of a complaint in writing might be difficult for some individuals and requests that the complainant contacts the Owl Centre’s reception if they require assistance to record their formal complaint.

 - The complainant must submit the form within 20 days of receipt of the outcome of Stage 1 or within 3 months of the date the matter complained of occurred (whichever is the later date), or it will not be considered, except in exceptional circumstances (defined above).

 - The Owners will respond in writing within 5 days of receiving the complaint to acknowledge receipt and explain what action will be taken, giving clear timeframes.

 - In most cases, the Owners will offer to have a meeting with the complainant at the outset of this stage of the process to discuss the issue, possible solutions and what will happen as a result of the complaint.

 - The Owners will carry out a formal investigation of the complaint and consider all relevant evidence, which may include, but is not limited to: